-The school district must allow you to review your child's education records without unnecessary delay and before any IEP team meeting or any due process proceeding in which you are involved.
-The district cannot wait more than 45 days from the date of your request to allow you to view the records.
+The educational agency must allow you to review your child's education records without unnecessary delay and before any IEP team meeting or any due process proceeding in which you are involved.
+The educational agency cannot wait more than 45 days from the date of your request to allow you to view the records.

 You have the right to review only information in the record that is about your child.
 You have a right to ask the school for an explanation of your child's records.
-You have a right to have someone, who is acting on your behalf, examine the records (such as a friend or lawyer).
+You have a right to have someone who is acting on your behalf to examine the records (such as a friend or lawyer).

-The district may provide you copies of your child's records; however the district must provide you with copies if failure to do so would prevent you from exercising your right to review the records.
+The educational agency may provide you with copies of your child's records; however, the educational agency must provide you with copies if failure to do so would prevent you from exercising your right to review the records.
 You always have the right to receive copies of the records at your expense.